andrelandgraf/react-datalist-input/README.md

         // optional: label, node
         // label: option.name, // use a custom label instead of the value
-        // node: option.name, // use a custom ReactNode to display the option ...option, // pass along any other properties, will be available in your onSelect callback })),
+        // node: option.name, // use a custom ReactNode to display the option ...option, // pass along any other properties to access in your onSelect callback })),
     [yourItems],
   );